 Create a hedging order for the total or a part of the foreign currency amount

+It should be noted that the creation of those FX orders is a usability feature, which replaces a manual entry by an automated one.
+This is a one-time action and this is *not* the definition of a parent/child relation between orders where the modification of one would automatically be reflecting in the other.

-Note that the funding and hedging amounts do not have to be identical.
+The funding and hedging amounts do not have to be identical.
 This action will correspond to workflow status(es) and this will give a possibility to use Order Blotter view according to those status(es).

+Detailed steps of Funding/ Hedging creation:

 When 1 equity/fixed income order is selected, the customization will automate the following steps, which could be performed manually by the user:

-Ask user to select Spot and/or Hedging and to define the percentage for each
+The user will manually select Spot and/or Hedging and define the percentage for each.

+The proportion of funding order and hedging order will be defined separately, and will be displayed in the follow manner: